hphelion/documentation/devplatform/helion/user/client/index.html.md

 **Note**: using the Windows Helion client with [Cygwin](http://www.cygwin.com/) is not supported.

-1. Download the client for your platform (Windows, OS X, Linux x86, Linux x64)
+Download the client for your platform (Windows, OS X, Linux x86,
+    Linux x64) by following these instructions.

 1. From the ALS cluster management console, find and click on the "Download the Client" button.
-	2. You will taken to a page showing your download options.
+1. You will taken to a page showing your download options.
 Select the option for your desired platform.
 2. Unzip the archive in a convenient directory.
 3. Add the executable to your system/shell \$PATH by:
 	-   Windows: path = %path%; (where path is the path to the Helion cli)